ZdravkoHvarlingov/FMI-Object-oriented-programming/exercise01/content01.md

 3. Make a constructor for the car with all the fields(afterwards can you define a variable with type that struct the way we used to do in the last course?);

+4. Make a default constructor(which does not have parameters).
+It should set the default values of the fields.

-4. Make an array of N cars, enter them from the console and print the slowest one and the most economical one(maybe they are the same? idk);
+5. Make an array of N cars, enter them from the console and print the slowest one and the most economical one(maybe they are the same? idk);